FabiSahne/kniffel/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicense.
-See `LICENSE` for more information.
+Distributed under the Unlicense license.
+See `UNLICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>